swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

   /// If the rigid array does not have sufficient capacity to hold any more
   /// elements, then this triggers a runtime error.
   ///
-  /// If the unqiue array does not have sufficient capacity to hold any more
+  /// If the unique array does not have sufficient capacity to hold any more
   /// elements, then this reallocates the array's storage to grow its capacity,
   /// using a geometric growth rate.
   ///